 He never called back when he said he would, but I left a message the next day, and then again the following day.
 I did call a second time without leaving a message and the employee said that he was really busy lately and my best bet would be to come in and see him on '-day'.
 So I put on a nice outfit, not as nice as the interview, but presentable.
 Someone told him I was there and they said it would be about 20 minutes.
 I was determined though.
 I turned down the free drink this time and sat down and read.
 The manager finally came over and offered me conditional employment if my background check cleared.
 He said he appreciated me coming in and told me what my start date would be.
 He told me that he felt I would be a good fit to the team.
 Afterwards he told me I could get a drink so I took that offer feeling really good about myself.

-I applied in-person and the process took 3 days - interviewed at Starbucks in November 2009.
+I applied online.
+The process took 4 days - interviewed at Starbucks.Interview Details

 It feels more like a meat market.

 You will receive a callback if you're hired -- if not, you usually don't get a call.Interview Questions